-Timing annual or bi-annual employee engagement surveys introduces another problem.
+Timing an annual or bi-annual employee satisfaction survey introduces another problem.
 We call it congested bias.
 If you only run your surveys once or twice a year, it's likely that your employees sees the survey as their annual chance of getting everything off their chest.

 Small issues have a way of accumulating if they are not addressed here and now.
 Therefore, the outlet becomes the annual employee engagement survey.
 However, if you listen in on your employees’ engagement on a regular basis, then the result will be a clearer picture.
 You will know how your employees are actually feeling, rather than their thinking back on the year that passed.
 Now, if you also remove the bias from bad timing, then it doesn't get much more precise.

-It's probably not a great idea that you run an employee engagement survey right after major management decisions.
+It's probably not a great idea that you ask your employee engagement survey questions right after major management decisions.
 This could be that this year’s bonus has been cancelled, that the company needs to downsize the organization, or that quarterly results are down by 20%.

 Yet this happens, and creates what we call timed bias.
 Sure you can run your survey anyways, and try to adjust for the bad news during the analysis.
 Maybe you will write off the entire survey, as "these bad results are natural, in the light of recent management announcements".

-But why would you run employee engagement surveys just to write them off?
+But why would you run an employee satisfaction survey just to write it off?
 They are expensive both in time and money, and the reason you introduced them in the first place is hopefully because you realized the link between employee engagement and running a successful business.

-We suggest that you take a different approach to employee engagement.
-Instead of measuring infrequently and introducing congested timed bias, we suggest that you measure every day.
+We suggest that you take a different approach to an employee satisfaction survey.
+Instead of measuring infrequently and introducing congested timed bias, we suggest that you ask employee engagement survey questions every day.
 Embrace that employee engagement has become a key performance indicator and tap into it.

 Continuously measuring gives you an opportunity to catch small issues before they become big problems.
 Furthermore you can use the feedback you receive from your employees as a management tool and an enabler for dialogue.
 It gives you the opportunity to keep an eye out for problem areas in the organization that needs addressing.